 Conviction for any of these offences will not result in penalty points being placed on a driving licence.

 If you disagree with the test result you should discuss it with the test station first if possible.
 It's important not to let anyone else carry out repairs to your vehicle.

-If you are not satisfied with the way your test was conducted, you should let your local Vehicle and Operator Services Agency (VOSA) office know as this helps VOSA maintain good service and consistent standards.
+If you are not satisfied with the way your test was conducted, you should complain to the Driver and Vehicle Standards Agency (DVSA) as this helps them maintain good service and consistent standards.

-You can apply for a new tax disc online or, if you intend to take the vehicle off the road, declare Statutory Off Road Notification, known as SORN.
+You can tax your vehicle online or, if you intend to take the vehicle off the road, declare Statutory Off Road Notification, known as SORN.

 You will need to know either the reference number on the tax renewal reminder, or the document reference number from the vehicle registration document (V5C).

 You can also use the Vehicle Enquiry service to check what information DVLA holds on its database about a vehicle.